 FACE TO FACE, PHONE OR TEAMS – YOUR CHOICE

 You can book an individual appointment in the counseling service premises, or an appointment by phone or video.
 Some also offer walk and talk sessions.
 See the counselling service in Bodø and their services below - and find the type of session that suites you.

 If the counselling service at your campus has a long waiting list, you can book a session on video or phone from one of the other Nord University campuses.

-The university Chaplain is here to help.
-Svein Valle is the Chaplain at Nord University and is an employee of the Norwegian church.
-Svein is available for all students and offers counselling, both in life and study situations and in existential and spiritual questions.
+Svein Valle is the University Chaplain at Nord University.
+Svein is available to all students, and offers counselling both in life and study situations, and also in external and spiritual issues.

-If you need a break from a hectic study day or have the need for peace and quiet to sort through your own thoughts, then you can make use of the "Quiet Room» that is located in the cellar of the main canteen Hovedkantina.
+If you need a break from a hectic study routine, or need silence and time to sort out your own thoughts, you can make use of the "Quiet Room" located in the basement by the Main Canteen "Hovedkantina".